SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 Simulation outputs are saved in `working_space/outputs/output_YYYY-MM-DD_hh-mm-ss`, where the following files are generated:

 - `optimal_device_parameters.json` with the optimal set of device parameters that define the circuit structure.
-- `optimal_physical_quantities.json` with the optimal physical quantities (operating point) of the circuit structure.
+- `optimal_physical_quantities.json` with the optimal physical quantities (working point) of the circuit structure.

 The structure of the **working space** is the following: